Disability, Access and Fair Assessment Policy

 There are three ways you can contact Student Services:

 For all CFA, CAIA, FRM, CISI, IOC, IMC and Excel enquiries, call +44 (0) 207 920 3060 or email email@example.com

-We also have a dedidated SENCo, who is here to support you with all of your individual learning needs:
+We also have a dedicated team of inclusion coordinators, who are here to support you with all of your individual learning needs.

 Topics that you will find in this policy are: